per1234/Arduino-AVRISPmkII-fix/README.md

 Arduino-AVRISPmkII-fix
 ==========

-An ugly temporary fix for [Arduino/#2986](https://github.com/arduino/Arduino/issues/2986).
+A workaround for [Arduino/#2986](https://github.com/arduino/Arduino/issues/2986).
 Some people are getting the error message: `avrdude: usbdev_open(): did not find any USB device "usb"` when trying to **Burn Bootloader** using the **AVRISP mkII** programmer under [Arduino](http://arduino.cc) IDE 1.6.x.
 The problem is that the two avrdude commands are sent without enough delay between them.

 This fix adds an **AVRISP mkII Burn Bootloader** option to **Tools>Programmer**.
 This programmer option causes the **erase** and **bootloader** steps to be done in the first avrdude command so burning the bootloader is accomplished successfully even though the second avrdude command fails.